wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   The authors: we have now fixed use of A,B,C in type schemas and added further explanation.

+- P8, middle of page, in (b): not sure how to parse this arrow/implication?

+  The authors: This is the composition of the structural congruence and the reduction relation.
+We split them up and elaborated in the text:

+  > In GV, this is not the case, and subject reduction relies on proving that if the result of rewriting via ≡ followed by reducing via −→C is an ill-typed configuration, we can rewrite it to a well-typed configuration via ≡.

 - Lemma 3.2 proof, it is not clear what is meant by right arrow with label V/x.
 What is the semantics of it?
 Note, I didn’t check the remaining cases.
 But in general I find the proof not detailed enough.
 Several steps are omitted.

-  @elektra85: comment on this, add something in the paper.

-- P8, middle of page, in (b): not sure how to parse this arrow/implication?

   Fig.10: What is the semantics of this arrow/implication?